lrvick/kral/README.md

 ### KRAL_TIME ###

 Minimum amount of time data must be collected for each query.
-If all slots are full then this defines how fast slots rotate between querys
+If all slots are full then this defines how fast slots rotate between queries

 Example: